 Once you’ve cut down your copy to just include the essential parts, and made sure that all your copy and images are consistent with your website and also with each other, you have a powerful message in your hands.

 That’s the end of module three.
 In the last module, we’ll talk about evaluating the effectiveness of your personalization efforts, revenue attribution, and A/B testing.
 I’ll see you there!

-Hello, it’s Csaba, and welcome to the final module of OptiMonk’s website personalization course!
-Over the next three lessons, we’ll talk about measuring the performance of your messages and optimizing them to achieve even better results.
+Hey, it’s Csaba, and welcome to the final module of OptiMonk’s website personalization course!
+Over the next lessons, we’ll talk about measuring the performance of your messages and optimizing them to achieve even better results.
 First, let’s dive into the question of how to evaluate whether your personalization efforts are effective.
 Let’s get right into it!

 For any kind of marketing activity you undertake, there should be a measurable way of deciding whether or not the time and money you put into it were worth it.
 Measuring the results of personalization efforts is equally as important as measuring the ROI of a Facebook ad campaign.

 So how do you go about it?

 First of all, you need to decide what numbers you are going to use to measure success.
 These will be your KPIs or Key Performance Indicators.

 You can choose to use any of the leading indicators, like click-throughs or signups (which are based on actions someone takes immediately upon seeing a personalized message), or lagging indicators like revenue or customer lifetime value (which can take some time to show up).

 Depending on the nature of your personalization efforts, it can make sense to track your results using each of the KPIs just mentioned.
 But, you should also be aware that lagging indicators like revenue can be very misleading in some circumstances.
 For example, if you measure the performance of a signup form based on the extra revenue it generates, you can easily be led astray.
 Why?
 Because your store’s bottom line will be influenced by a great many different factors besides your personalized messages.